microsoft/vscode-docs/blogs/2020/12/03/chromebook-get-started.md

 ## What you'll need

-VS Code runs on any recent Chromebook, as long as you are able to enable Linux applications via _[Crostini](https://chromeos.dev/en/linux)_; we'll look at how to do that in just a moment.
+VS Code runs on any recent Chromebook, as long as you are able to enable Linux applications via [Crostini](https://chromeos.dev/en/linux), which we'll look at how to do in just a moment.

 Visual Studio Code is a lightweight editor, so you will be able to run it on low-powered Chromebooks, with a minimum of 1 GB of RAM.
 In addition, VS Code is now available for Linux on ARMv7 and ARM64, which means that you can run it on Chromebooks powered by an ARM chip as well!